Pasing: Overview

 The Pasinger Stadtpark (Pasing City Park) is the quarter's main recreational park.
 It is located south of Pasing Marienplatz, straddling the river Würm.
 Nearby, a branch of the Munich University of Applied Sciences is located.

 Population

-On 31 December 1991, the population of Pasing was 39,723 residents over an area of 4.15 square miles (1,074 hectares).
-On 31 December 1999, there were 35,752 people; there has been no independent survey since 1999, due to being surveyed together with Obermenzing.
+On December 31, 1991, Pasing had a population of 39,723 residents across an area of 4.15 square miles (1,074 hectares).
+By December 31, 1999, the population had decreased to 35,752.
+Since then, no independent survey has been conducted as Pasing is now surveyed together with Obermenzing.

 Economy

 Pasing is characterized by a balanced economic structure.
 The distribution of the 21,000 jobs in the manufacturing industry, trade, transport and other sectors of the economy is uniform.
 An emphasis on a commercial area does not exist.
 In addition to the wide variety in the village shopping center Pasing Arcaden exists.